lumeland/lume.land/cms/configuration/storage.md

 ## KV

-[Deno KV](https://docs.deno.com/deploy/kv/manual) is a key-value database built directly into the Deno runtime.
-LumeCMS can use a KV instance as a storage.
-For
+[Deno Kv](https://docs.deno.com/deploy/kv/manual) is a key-value database built directly into the Deno runtime.
+LumeCMS can use a `Kv` instance to store content.
+For example:
-example:

 ```ts
 import lumeCMS from "lume_cms/mod.ts";